eswan18/ethanswan.com/content/posts/2023/2023-12-25-probability-commentary-2024/index.md

 It's generally pretty rare for US courts/commissions to break up existing companies, and I'm betting that they'll be more conservative than some antitrust advocates believe is warranted.

-The more interesting thing here is the relative probabalities within the group.
+The more interesting thing here is the relative probabilities within the group.
 I think that the monopoly power case is much stronger against Google (for search ads) and somewhat stronger against Facebook (some variation on ads) than against Amazon, which competes against many other retailers both physical online.
 Whether you think that's the right market definition or not, I think US courts will use it.